 Do you think your nomination this week is a demonstration of how the methods in your book work?

 It really comes down to drive.
 It’s the most important thing.
 And good quality music.

 [I accidentally make a noise blowing air out of my nose.]

 Yes, I do believe I have good quality music, absolutely!
 Is it the biggest high-budget music video?
 Absolutely not!
 But there’s a storyline in there that people relate to, and why should music have to come to the highest paid productions?
 It’s the emotions!
 We don’t sell productions, we sell emotions.

 What do you think is the future of EDM?

-I want other people for other people to see, and say wow, it’s possible.
-I’ve been doing this for a long time…maybe people haven’t heard of me, but the future of dance music is going to be more mainstream.
+I want other people to see, and say "wow, it’s possible."
+I’ve been doing this for a long time… maybe people haven’t heard of me, but the future of dance music is going to be more mainstream.